terkinas/nextjs-weather-app/README.md

 # nextjs-weather-app
 A user-friendly weather app providing real-time forecasts for any location.

-# Weather App
-This Weather App is a simple and user-friendly application that provides real-time weather information for any location around the world.
 It leverages the power of APIs to fetch accurate and up-to-date weather data and presents it in an intuitive and visually appealing manner.

 ## Features
 * Current Weather: Get the current temperature, humidity, wind speed, and other essential weather parameters for your desired location.